Newport City Council consulted on the proposal to:

 Objections to a proposal can only be registered after the publication of a statutory notice which is the second stage in the proposal.

-The consultation will end at midnight Tuesday 11 June 2019.
+The consultation ended at midnight Tuesday 11 June 2019.

 This is a proposal to expand Ysgol Bryn Derw, an existing community-maintained special school situated in the Gaer area of Newport.